VrushankPatel/interview-matters/java-fundamentals/README.md

 ---
 title: Java Fundamentals
-aliases: [Java Basics, Core Java]
+aliases: []
 tags: [#java]
-created: 2025-09-25
+created: 2025-09-26
 updated: 2025-09-26
 ---

+# Java Fundamentals

 ## Overview

-Java Fundamentals cover the basic building blocks of the Java programming language, including data types, variables, operators, control structures, and basic syntax.
-These concepts form the foundation for writing Java programs.
+Java Fundamentals cover the basic building blocks of the Java programming language, including data types, variables, operators, control structures, methods, and classes.
+These concepts form the foundation for writing Java programs and are essential for understanding more advanced topics.

 ## Detailed Explanation